raspberrypilearning/sell-me-something/en/quiz1/question_3.md

   --- feedback ---

   Not quite.
-If you change the existing `dashed-border` class then you will only be able to use one dashed border style on your web page.
+If you change the existing `dashed-border` class, then you will only be able to use one dashed border style on your webpage.

   --- /feedback ---